vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 | not limited

 |===

+For Low Latency NVMe disks, there are no quotas or limits on the total number of disks.

 Quotas for the total number of disks in the project take into account all types of disks, including High-IOPS SSDs.
 Quotas for the total number of High-IOPS SSD disks take into account disks created in both availability zones.
 If you [increase](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota) the quota included in another quota, the higher-level quota will be increased proportionally.